Ashley Brown (left), Somi Kim (centre) , Amalia Hall (right)

-NZTrio is a respected ambassador of contemporary New Zealand music.
-As a sector-leading ensemble, NZTrio holds a remarkable track record of over 50 new commissions to date (more than 2/3 from NZ composers).
-Touring widely around the country and internationally, as well as regular album recordings, the trio deftly showcases their commissions alongside other skillfully-matched contemporary and classical master works, proudly featuring at least one New Zealand composition in every NZTrio concert.
+NZTrio is a respected ambassador of contemporary New Zealand music and holds a remarkable track record of over 50 new commissions to date (more than 2/3 from NZ composers).
+They showcase those commissions in concerts around the country and overseas, and across all of their recordings, matching them with other fascinating contemporary works and the old familiar masterpieces.
+The trio has proudly featured at least one New Zealand composition in every concert throughout its 17 year history.

 NZTrio has established two educational programmes that reach out to young musicians and composers: NZTrioLive! a high schools programme that gives young people a behind-the-scenes practical introduction on how to turn their passions into a profession, and the biennial NZTrio Composing Competition for tertiary composition students in Auckland, Hamilton, Wellington, Christchurch, and Dunedin.

 Critical acclaim for the group extends to a Tui for Best Classical Artist at the 2017 Vodafone NZ Music Awards, two citation awards: the KBB Music/CANZ citation (2012) and the Lilburn Trust Citation (2017) – both for outstanding services to New Zealand Music, as well as an ever-expanding catalogue of recorded work.
 Recent CD releases under the Rattle label include Lightbox (2015), Sway (2016), and Vicissitudes (2016) – a jazz-meets-classical collaboration with the Mike Nock Trio, and a finalist for Best Jazz Album in the 2017 New Zealand Jazz Awards.